lroseler/ArrayList1/README.md

 # ArrayList1

-//Laura Roesler
-//The purpose of this program is to build an ArrayList, that is
-//it will create a structure that can accept an Object and store
-//it in a way that will make it possible to add, remove, or find
-//the added objects.
-//The solution is to initially use a basic array and fill the array with generic objects,
-//type casting them as they are added.
+The purpose of this program is to build an ArrayList, that is it will create a structure that can accept an Object and store it in a way that will make it possible to add, remove, or find the added objects.
+The solution is to initially use a basic array and fill the array with generic objects, type casting them as they are added.

-public class ArrayList<T>
+public class ArrayList<T> {
-{
-	int size =52;						//a variable for the total size of the array Object[] objArray = new Object[size];   //creates an array of Objects int length = objArray.length -1;  	    //a variable to access the length of the array int items =0;  							//a variable for the items added to the array, initialized to zero T genericObject; 						//a variable to type cast the Objects to generic objects
+	int size =52;
+	Object[] objArray = new Object[size];
+	int length = objArray.length -1;
+	int items =0;
+	T genericObject;

 	public ArrayList()  //an empty constructor with the size set to 10 {